LostKobrakai/kobrakai_elixir/static/posts/2022-12-15-one-to-many-liveview-form.md

 Usually `base` would be fetched from the database.
 This example again runs completely with data in memory, so there's just some hardcoded initial data.

-`init/2` is a small helper, which generates the initial changeset for the form, but also does handle a few things needed just for this being in-memory.
+`init/2` is a small helper, which generates the initial changeset behind the form, but does also handle a few things needed just for this being in-memory.
 Changing the id also means LV will reset its client side state around the form properly on successful saves.